Department of Pharmacology

 - Regulation of metabolic enzymes by phosphorylation and interacting proteins

-The Graves Lab is investigating cellular mechanisms of drug resistance in leukemia.
-This is a major problem that limits the efficacy of many commonly used therapeutics.
+The Graves Lab is investigating cellular mechanisms of drug resistance in cancer.
 Protein kinases are key mediators of extracellular and intracellular signaling and are frequently mutated or dysregulated in cancer.
 We are focusing on global changes in protein kinases or the “kinome” in response to highly targeted therapeutics.
-To accomplish this we are using new methods of affinity capture and proteomics mass spectrometry to gain insight into changes in kinase expression or activity.
+In this regard we are collaborating with Dr. Gary Johnson, Dr. Ben Major and others here at UNC.
+To accomplish our goals we are using new methods of affinity capture and proteomics mass spectrometry to gain insight into changes in kinase expression or activity.
 We are specifically interested in identifying these kinome adaptations and connecting them to changes in intracellular signaling and metabolic pathways that are disrupted in cancers.
+We are particularly interested in studying unique kinases that are part of the “untargeted” kinome.
 These studies have the potential to identify new and unexpected cellular responses to drugs and to provide an experimental rationale for alternative treatments for drug resistant cancers.

 Kinome profiling in drug resistant leukemias.
 The kinome is composed of 518 kinases, many of them known to be oncogenes when dysregulated.
 How the kinome responds to drug exposure or contributes to cancer drug resistance is poorly understood.
-Using mixed pan kinase inhibitor beads (MIBs), we are performing high affinity capture of a large portion of the kinome from leukemia cell models and patient samples.
+Using multiplexed inhibitor beads (MIBs) developed here at UNC, we are performing high affinity capture of a large portion of the kinome from leukemia cell models and patient samples.
 Analysis of the peptides derived from these kinases by mass spectrometry (MALDI TOF/TOF or OrbiTRAP LC/MS), allows the identification and assessment of the phosphorylation status of individual kinases.
-Using a cell model of drug (imatinib-resistant) leukemia, we have identified unique changes in the kinome that may contribute to imatinib resistance.
-Targeting this kinome response is currently being tested as an approach to prevent drug resistance in leukemia.
-In addition, we are profiling the kinome in AML and drug-resistant AML patient samples.
-One goal of this research is to identify the kinome changes and to develop novel kinase assays for these enzymes (Wang et al. ACS Chem Biol, 2010).
-This is expected both increase the ability to diagnose as well as target unique kinase changes in leukemia.
-(This is a collaborative project with Dr. Gary Johnson, Dr. David Lawrence and others at UNC).
+We recently completed the kinome analysis of a model of drug (imatinib-resistant) leukemia (Cooper et al., 2013).
+This study identified unique changes in the kinome, in particular activation of Lyn kinase that we showed contributes to imatinib resistance.
+In parallel with the kinome analysis, we are performing phosphopeptide analysis with the goal of establishing kinase-substrate relationships.
+We are currently studying one phosphorylated protein (BIRC6) that we identified by this approach and have shown contributes to imatinib resistance in these cells.
+Studies are underway to determine how Lyn regulates BIRC6 and cell survival.